Neo-Confucianism: Philosophy

 Neo-Confucianism is a social and ethical philosophy using metaphysical ideas, some borrowed from Taoism, as its framework.
 The philosophy can be characterized as humanistic and rationalistic, with the belief that the universe could be understood through human reason, and that it was up to humanity to create a harmonious relationship between the universe and the individual.

 The rationalism of neo-Confucianism is in contrast to the mysticism of the previously dominant Chan Buddhism.
 Unlike the Buddhists, the neo-Confucians believed that reality existed, and could be understood by humankind, even if the interpretations of reality were slightly different depending on the school of neo-Confucianism.

 The importance of li in Neo-Confucianism gave the movement its Chinese name, literally "The study of Li".

+In the view of Neo-Confucians, the true form of Confucianism had been lost after Mencius as "later" Confucians were more concerned with the vehicles of knowledge such as classics or literary writing rather than the "values that all should share."
+They claimed that "later" Confucians focused on correct governance (found in the canonical texts) to the exclusion of "correct learning," the necessary basis for moral order.
+Their ideal of moral order, which could be inculcated by scholars outside of government, stood in contrast with previous ideas of moral instruction by ruling authorities.
+Neo-Confucians could be distinguished by their stronger concern with personal ethics and morals.
+Politically, Neo-Confucians also opposed centralization in the imperial court and instead argued for more local autonomy and the creation of lateral, community-centred institutions for social improvement.
+These voluntary local literati organizations focused on local education and local relief instead of aligning with the requirements of government service or government officials.
+The growing numbers of literati who did not serve in government but saw themselves as the equals of officials, capable of bottom-up collective action, constrained the authority of the local officials.

 Schools

 Neo-Confucianism was a heterogeneous philosophical tradition, and is generally categorized into two different schools.